Understanding Hypoglycemia and How to Avoid It

 Who gets hypoglycemia?

 Although hypoglycemia is more common in type 1 diabetes, it can occur in anyone with diabetes.
-Hypoglycemia doesn’t just make you feel lousy.
-It can have serious consequences if it occurs at the wrong time.
+In addition to uncomfortable and potentially dangerous physical symptoms, hypoglycemia can have serious consequences if it occurs at the wrong time.

 You might fall or have a car accident when your blood sugar suddenly drops too low.
-A severe case of hypoglycemia can cause seizures, brain damage, coma, and even death.
+Left untreated, a severe case of hypoglycemia can cause seizures, brain damage, coma (unconscious and unable to wake up or respond to outside stimulation), and even death.
 It’s important to recognize the symptoms of hypoglycemia and to take steps to prevent it.

 Preventing hypoglycemia

-Here are some steps you can take to help prevent experiencing hypoglycemia:
+Here are some steps you can take to help prevent hypoglycemia:

 Know your numbers

-Ask your healthcare provider (HCP) what blood glucose level is too low for you and what you can do to keep it in a safe range.
-For most people, blood glucose levels should be between 80 and 130 mg/dL before meals and less than 180 mg/dL two hours after a meal begins.
-Adhering to a comprehensive diabetes management plan—including taking your medications as scheduled—will help you control your blood glucose and prevent hypoglycemia.
+Ask your healthcare provider (HCP) what blood sugar level is too low for you and what you can do to keep it in a safe range.
+For most people, blood sugar levels should be between 80 and 130 mg/dL before meals and less than 180 mg/dL two hours after starting to eat.
+Adhering to a comprehensive diabetes management plan—including taking your medications as scheduled—will help you control your blood sugar levels and prevent hypoglycemia.

 Think holistically

 It's important to coordinate when you eat, when you take your medications, and when you engage in physical activity.
-Carbohydrates in your food break down into glucose.
-If you don’t eat enough to match your medications, or you exercise more than normal, you could develop hypoglycemia.
+Carbohydrates in your food break down into glucose (sugar).
+If you don’t eat enough to match your medications, or you exercise more than usual, you could develop hypoglycemia.

 Different diabetes medications have different peaks and durations in their effectiveness.
 It's therefore important to time your eating to coincide with these.
 If you don't do so, you may put yourself at risk of not having enough medication in your body when you eat, resulting in hyperglycemia (high blood sugar), or too much medicine when you haven’t eaten, resulting in hypoglycemia (low blood sugar).